raushan-zhandayeva/webscraping-news/README.md

 Content Extraction: The BeautifulSoup package was used to parse these HTML files and extract the relevant information.

 ### 3. Euronews and BBC
-Channel 1 and Rossiya 1 news were accessed through the Integrum database.
-They were loaded as HTML file and then scraped using BeautifulSoup package.
 Articles from these sources were accessed through the NexisUni database:

 Data Retrival: News articles were retrieved as DOCX files from the NexisUni database.